KoalicjaOtwartyKrakow/KoalicjaOtwartyKrakow/requirements/0005-organization-admin--import-data.md

 - Column `R` *Jakie znasz języki?* SHALL be matched against languages *Polski*, *Ukraiński*, *Rosyjski*, *Angielski* and appropriate entries SHALL be added to `host_languages` table.
 Regardless of the matching, contents of the column SHALL be appended to `host.system_comments`
 - Column `W` *Jeśli masz jakieś pytania, uwagi lub dodatkowe komentarze, na które nie znalazł_ś miejsca w formularzu, napisz je proszę poniżej:* contents SHALL be appended to `accommodation_unit.owner_comments`.

-Contents of columns appended to `system_comments` SHALL be properly annotated with a name of the column in Google Spreadsheet, and a note that this is a value that didn't make it through the data import process.

 Mapping of tab `Ludzi` in `[salam] Ludzi (Ukrainska)` SHALL be as follows:
 - Column `A` contents SHALL be noted, and used to match current *Guest* with appropriate entry in Column "KIM jest juz zajety?
 (ID czlowieka)" of *AccommodationUnits*.
 - Column `B` contents SHALL be ignored